croaky/blog/articles/monorepo.md

 Writing those custom tools offers an opportunity to design an ideal experience for the engineering team.

-In this example, the final directory structure looks something like this:
+The final directory structure looks like this:

 ```
 .